-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

-- 1 tbsp light brown Muscovado sugar
+- 1 tablespoon dark brown sugar

-- 1 tbsp full-fat milk
+- 2 tablespoon full-fat milk

-In a large bowl, sift the flour, and add the butter.
+- In a large bowl, sift the flour, and add the butter.
 Use your fingertips to rub the butter until the flour ressembles breadcrumbs.

-Once the yeast is foamy, add it to the bowl and knead everything together for at least 5 minutes until you get an elastic dough that does not stick to the bowl.
+- Once the yeast is foamy, add it to the bowl and knead everything together for at least 5 minutes until you get an elastic dough that does not stick to the bowl.

-Cover with clingfilm and a clean tea towel, and let it sit for at least one hour or until it doubles its size.
+- Cover with clingfilm and a clean tea towel, and let it sit for at least one hour or until it doubles its size.

-To make the filling, mix the pumpkin puree with the sugar and cinnamon.
+- To make the filling, mix the pumpkin puree with the sugar and cinnamon.

-Use a rolling pin to roll out the dough into a rectangle, spread the pumpkin all over, then roll the dough into a big sausage.
+- Use a rolling pin to roll out the dough into a rectangle, spread the pumpkin all over, then roll the dough into a big sausage.

-Line a baking tray with non-stick paper, cut 12 pinwheels out of the big roll, and arrange on the tray, leaving a bit of space between each roll.
+- Line a baking tray with non-stick paper, cut 12 pinwheels out of the big roll, and arrange on the tray, leaving a bit of space between each roll.

-Cover with clingfilm, and let it sit again for 30 minutes to one hour, until the rolls rise and fill the space between them.
+- Cover with clingfilm, and let it sit again for 30 minutes to one hour, until the rolls rise and fill the space between them.

-Preheat the oven to 170 degrees Celsius (340 Fahrenheit).
+- Preheat the oven to 170 degrees Celsius (340 Fahrenheit).

-Bake the rolls for about 20-25 minutes or until golden and fluffy.
+- Bake the rolls for about 20-25 minutes or until golden and fluffy.
 Leave to cool for 5 minutes.

 - To see the measurements in cups and ounces, please click on the US CUSTOMARY link.